HSBC alleges Zenrock sought multiple loans for same oil cargo - court document

 Its earnings before interest and tax (EBIT) also more than doubled to $11.17 million in 2018, from $4.62 million in 2017.

-(Reporting by Roslan Khasawneh and Anshuman Daga; Additional reporting by Jessica Jaganathan; Writing by Florence Tan; Editing by Michael Perry and Jane Merriman)
+(Reporting by Roslan Khasawneh and Anshuman Daga; Additional reporting by Jessica Jaganathan; Writing by Florence Tan; Editing by Michael Perry, Jane Merriman and Louise Heavens)

 ((Florence.Tan@thomsonreuters.com; +65 6870 3497; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))